Eyimofe: Production

-The film was announced by twin brothers Arie Esiri and Chuko Esiri as they jointly worked for the project.
-The film marked the directorial debut for both as they co-directed the film.
+The film was announced by twin brothers Arie Esiri and Chuko Esiri as they jointly worked on the project.
+The film marked the directorial debut for them as they co-directed the film.
 The film was funded entirely in Nigeria and was shot in 16mm and was filmed across 48 locations in Lagos where the film was set.
 Few portions of the film were also shot in New York.
 The film was awarded the 2018 Purple List Award and was chosen as one of the ten projects in 2019 IFP Narrative Lab in New York.

 Release

 The film has screened at various international film festivals held in South Africa, Netherlands, US, Italy, Poland, UK, Spain, Brazil, Portugal, UAE, Canada, Austria, China, Greece, Egypt, Germany and India.